-This is an especially important point for devices that have internal batteries.
+This is an especially important point for devices that have internal batteries--which is most salt nic pod devices.
 If your battery is not fully charged, then it is not able to output the voltage necessary to run your device.
 If your battery is at a low charge (30% or lower) there is an increased likely-hood of flooding, as not enough power is being outputted to vape the excess e-liquid in the cotton.
 You may also notice that your flavor output diminishes as your battery life decreases.
 Keeping your battery as charged as possible ensures that it's always operating at its peak performance level.
 While the same can be said for external battery devices, devices with external batteries can “switch out” their dead batteries for fully charged ones in a pinch, while internal batteries rely on the user to keep them fully charged.

 5) Damaged Accessories, Loose Connections, and Upside Down Glass...?